 If you don’t know who you’re competing with and what their metrics are, how do you know if your own metrics are good enough to compete for the top spot on a search results page?

-Keywords are one thing, but keyword competition boils down to sentence structure, semantics and synonyms.
+Keywords and keyword placement are one thing, but keyword competition boils down to sentence structure, semantics and synonyms.

 A small tweak in how you string together your keywords could give you the edge you need to dodge your much bigger competitor.